Shree-Kundar/demo/README.md

 # demo
-This is my first repository demo
+This is my first repository demo.
+Author - Shree Kundar